 Dr. Robert Mills is a Clinical Associate Professor of Music and the vocal coach/accompanist for Arizona State University’s Lyric Opera.
 He is a frequent guest artist with the Grammy Award-winning Phoenix Chorale and the Three Tenors of Mexico and is in high demand as a coach accompanist in the Phoenix metropolitan area.
 Dr. Mills concertizes throughout the United States as a collaborative pianist and has special affinity for contemporary American art song.

-Karen Hubbard-Leverton, alto, Board President
+Karen Hubbard-Leverton, Alto, President

-Karen Hubbard-Leverton has a Bachelor’s of Music Degree from Fort Lewis College in Durango, Colorado.
+Karen has a Bachelor of Music Degree from Fort Lewis College in Durango, Colorado.
 She has been a member of Cantilena since 2006, when the Chorale began at Mesa Community College as Mesa Schola Cantorum.
 Her love of music has provided the opportunity to perform as a chorister and a soloist.
 She is proud to be a founding member of the Arizona Cantilena Chorale and the Vice-President for its inaugural year.
 When she is not singing she works for Great American Title, Inc. as a Senior Escrow Officer.

-Pamela Watson, soprano, Secretary
+Pamela Watson, Soprano, Secretary

 Pamela is from Mesa, Arizona, where she lives with her husband, David Watson.
 They have three daughters, Lauren, Erin and Amber.
 Pamela has her Bachelor of Music in Vocal Performance from Arizona State University, having studied under Judy May.
 She has sung with the Phoenix Symphony Chorus and various other groups in the valley.
 A flight attendant for American Airlines for 29 years, Pamela enjoys photography, history, scuba diving and travel.